Musicians Earplugs: How to Prevent Hearing Loss

-As we learn why musicians should wear earplugs, we will explore:
+As we learn why musicians should wear earplugs, we’ll explore:

 - What hearing loss is and what causes it